 So, can it kill me?

 While there may not actually have been deaths from synthetic B-17 use, there is definitely an issue with overdosing.
-Excess B-17 and cyanide by-products have been known to build up in the liver of cancer patients.
+If you take excess B-17 beware; cyanide by-products have been known to build up in the liver of cancer patients.
 Each of us has different capacities to deal with such by-products but a cancer patient has an already impaired liver.
 A healthy liver has an enzyme, glucorinide that can detox the by-products, but in a cancer patient, this enzyme may be depleted.
 So, cyanide poisoning can result if excess is consumed.
 1gm is the maximum recommended to be taken at any one time.